puppup420247-org/EdgeEnterprise/edgeenterprise/configure-edge-with-mdm.md

    - **Description**: Enter an optional description for the setting.
    - **OMA-URI**: Enter "*./Device/Vendor/MSFT/Policy/ConfigOperations/ADMXInstall/Edge/Policy/EdgeAdmx*"
    - **Data type**: Select "String"
-   - **Value**: Open the msedge.admx file from the Microsoft Edge policy templates file you extracted in step 1.
-Copy **ALL the text** from the msedge.admx file and paste it into the **Value** text area shown in the following screenshot.
+   - **Value**: This input area appears after you select the **Data type**.
+Open the msedge.admx file from the Microsoft Edge policy templates file you extracted in step 1.
+Copy **ALL the text** from the msedge.admx file and paste it in the **Value** text area shown in the following screenshot.

         ![Add an ADMX ingestion](./media/edge-cfg-with-mdm/configure-edge-intune-mdm-omauri-addrow-ingest.png)